-How livable is its virtual reality: Not even vaguely livable.
+How livable is its virtual reality?
+Not even vaguely livable.
 Lawnmower Man’s VR world is essentially like being trapped in a Magic Eye poster.
 The titular man himself turns into an enormous, tiger-striped weirdo who looks like a cross between an early 3D rendering tech demo and that annoying Dave Matthews Band fire dancer logo.

 The movie: There are no more regular video games in Existenz’s future.
 There are only game pods, VR consoles that you jack directly into your spinal column via an artificial umbilical cord.
 Why an umbilical cord?
 Because David Cronenberg, that’s why.
 VR game designer Allegra’s new game Existenz starts to cause the world around her and her friends to slowly disintegrate until their entire existential crisis is revealed to be itself the plot of another VR game.
-It’s essentially what would happen if Inception ate the ‘90s to gain its powers.

 The movie: Vincent D’onofrio is a serial killer, Jennifer Lopez is a child psychologist, and Vince Vaughn is a detective.
 The Cell is already a ridiculous fantasy even before it introduces technology that sends the psychologist and the detective into the mind of the serial killer to find the whereabouts of his final victim.
-Also: Vincent D'Onofrio is basically a one man cosplay show.

 The movie: Jeff Bridges is an awesome hippie game designer whose software is hijacked by his evil ex partner at their company ENCOM.
 When he tries to hack into ENCOM to prove his goods were stolen, ENCOM’s dreidel-shaped, jerk AI called the Master Control Program uses a laser to transport Jeff Bridges physically into the world inside the computer.
 Because there’s a world inside the computer.
 Don’t worry about it.